waterguo/benchmarksql/README.md

 # benchmarksql

-This is a fork of BenchmarkSQL with additionl scripts and libaraies so that it can run on MySQL.
+This is a fork of BenchmarkSQL with additionl scripts and libaraies so that it can run on PostgreSQL, MySQL and Oracle.

 Currently the lastest version is 4.1.1